ryanflowers/tic-tac-toe/README.md

 - Tests are not present as I ran out of time.
 I can dive into my testing philosophy if interested.
 One thing to note about the split I tend to make in containers and dumb renderers is that it makes testing really slick.
 As a rule of thumb I only make this split i I have 3 or more lines of content rendered from a component.
 - Would use a component lib of some kind along with proper design tokens for theme, typography etc. I didnt want to pull in some lib wrote it raw to keep it simple.
 - Used react context to store the current user.
 As application state grows and knowledge of those values spreads a store that is more granular in subscriptions will become necessary but this works for now.
+- For scaling would add Redis at the service level to remove read pressure for db if many users
+- Would use server events for realtime updates instead of interval pull as to not have pressure on the servers.

 Things I hate